sergiabadal/sergiabadal.github.io/index.md

 ---

 ### News
+- **Oct 2022**: Sergi has been given the **ACM NanoCom Outstanding Milestone Award** for his contributions in wireless chip-scale communications!
 - **Jun 2022**: Our alumni **Robert Guirado** won the IN-NOVA Award to the best master thesis and the IBM Award to the best academic record for his work on [wireless over-the-air computation in on-chip scenarios](https://arxiv.org/pdf/2205.10889.pdf) accepted at **IJCNN/WCCI 2022**.
 These awards are given by the COIT (Spanish Association of Telecommunication Engineers) and recognize the best works in Spain.
 See the list [here](https://www.coit.es/sites/default/files/premiados_xlii_convocatoria.pdf).
 - **Apr 2022**: New paper on metasurface-programmable wireless networks-on-chip accepted at **Advanced Science**.
 - **Apr 2022**: New website!
 Thanks to [Antonio Franques](https://afranques.com/) for the support.